worldbank/gld/Support/B - Country Survey Details/PHL/LFS/Education_Levels.md

 ## Survey Years 2019 +

-These survey years follow the newest PSA classification for [2017](https://psa.gov.ph/content/philippine-standard-classification-education-psced).
+These survey years follow the newer PSA classification introduced under the 2017 PSCED.
+In contrast to the earlier periods, the 2019 raw values are broadly consistent with the PSCED 2017 first-digit structure: `0` for early childhood, `1` for primary, `2` for lower secondary, `3` for upper secondary, `4` for post-secondary non-tertiary, `5` for short-cycle tertiary, `6` for bachelor level, `7` for master level, and `8` for doctoral level.
 The biggest difference in these years is the inclusion of two additional years in secondary school.

+The basis for this cluster is therefore different again.
+For January and April 2019, the labelled values themselves already line up closely with the PSCED 2017 ladder.
+For July and October 2019, the values are numeric and unlabeled, so the interpretation relies on the broad continuity of the same prefix structure rather than on complete value labels.

 ### Education Levels